yiisoft/yii2/docs/guide/tutorial-i18n.md

 ## Locale and Language <span id="locale-language"></span>

+### Locale

 Locale is a set of parameters that defines the user's language, country and any special variant preferences that the user wants to see in their user interface.
 It is usually identified by an ID consisting of a language ID and a region ID.

-For example, the ID `en-US` stands for the locale of English and United States.
+For example, the ID `en-US` stands for the locale of "English and the United States".

-For consistency, all locale IDs used in Yii applications should be canonicalized to the format of `ll-CC`, where `ll` is a two- or three-letter lowercase language code according to [ISO-639](http://www.loc.gov/standards/iso639-2/) and `CC` is a two-letter country code according to [ISO-3166](http://www.iso.org/iso/en/prods-services/iso3166ma/02iso-3166-code-lists/list-en1.html).
+For consistency reasons, all locale IDs used in Yii applications should be canonicalized to the format of `ll-CC`, where `ll` is a two- or three-letter lowercase language code according to [ISO-639](http://www.loc.gov/standards/iso639-2/) and `CC` is a two-letter country code according to [ISO-3166](http://www.iso.org/iso/en/prods-services/iso3166ma/02iso-3166-code-lists/list-en1.html).
 More details about locale can be found in the [documentation of the ICU project](http://userguide.icu-project.org/locale#TOC-The-Locale-Concept).

+### Language

 In Yii, we often use the term "language" to refer to a locale.

-A Yii application uses two kinds of languages: [[yii\base\Application::$sourceLanguage|source language]] and [[yii\base\Application::$language|target language]].
-The former refers to the language in which the text messages in the source code are written, while the latter is the language that should be used to display content to end users.
+A Yii application uses two kinds of languages:
+* [[yii\base\Application::$sourceLanguage|source language]]: This refers to the language in which the text messages in the source code are written.
+* [[yii\base\Application::$language|target language]]: This is the language that should be used to display content to end users.

 The so-called message translation service mainly translates a text message from source language to target language.

+### Configuration
-You can configure application languages in the application configuration like the following:
+You can configure application languages in the "application configuration" like the following:

 ```php
 return [